depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 <br />

 # 3 ResNets
   **Motivation**: The introduction of Residual Networks (ResNets) made possible to train very deep networks.
 In this section we study some residual architectures variants and their properties.
 We then look into how ResNets approximates ODEs and how this interpretation can motivate neural net architectures and new training approaches.
+This is important in order to understand the basic models underlying Neural ODEs and gain some insights on their connection to numerical solutions of ODEs.

   **Topics**: